Shopify/polaris/README.md

 # Polaris
 [![CircleCI](https://circleci.com/gh/Shopify/polaris-react.svg?style=svg&circle-token=c8498f3af1d113fe3974c8881c4ce32ef09423c2)](https://circleci.com/gh/Shopify/polaris-react)

-A UI component library written in our modern FED tech stack (Typescript, React)
+A UI component library written in our modern FED tech stack (TypeScript, React)

-This is the internal version of the [Polaris repo](https://github.com/Shopify/polaris).
+This is the internal version of the [Polaris repository](https://github.com/Shopify/polaris).
 All changes and issues should be made here, and the changes will be applied to the public version when we release a new version.

 ## Development